What if your business model depended on continual innovation?

 Bayer initially implemented an award recognition program in 2009, consisting only of monetary awards.
-By 2013, there was a desire to expand the program to recognize consistently across the organization and implement a variety of award types.
+By 2013, there was a desire to expand the program to recognise consistently across the organisation and implement a variety of award types.
 They also wanted to deliver meaningful recognition experiences to all demographics and locations.

 After the success of Bayer’s partnership with O.C.
 Tanner in the U.S. with the implementation of its strategic solution, “Better Because of You,” leadership turned to O.C.
 Tanner to create a similar solution for its Canadian employees.
 A team was put together with representatives from human resources, business line leaders, IT, accounting, and procurement.

-The key to Bayer’s sucess: investing time, effort, and resources to ensure the messaging, imagery, and awards reflected the unique needs of the Canadian organization and its employees.
+The key to Bayer’s success: investing time, effort, and resources to ensure the messaging, imagery, and awards reflected the unique needs of the Canadian organisation and its employees.

 “The everyday thank-you is just as important as recognition for the big achievements.
-You need to offer this type of flexibility—so your recognition continues to be meaningful and individualized.”
+You need to offer this type of flexibility—so your recognition continues to be meaningful and individualised.”